 Direct answer

-Focus on domestic growth and risk appetite indicators in IWM headlines.
+Focus on news impacting domestic growth and risk appetite for IWM insights.

 Market context before reacting